 |This upgrade gives nearby allies a bonus speed when they are moving towards you.
 It's a single direction thing, like Galio's Righteous Gust.
 This isn't that good of a choice on Lux, since you aren't the one initiating fights, and will in fact be on the edge of a team fight.
 It could save a teammate, though, if you're running to help them.|

 *In conclusion, I don't think Enchantment: Furor and Enchantment: Captain are good ideas for Lux.
-Any one of the other three will do fine, and the choice is purely up to personal preference.
+Either one of the other two are fine, and the choice is purely up to situation.

 3.4: Standard items.

 |This item is a great pickup all around, granting good defensive stats, as well as mana sustain.
 It gives good defense against AP mid champions, as well as grant you the ability to effectively farm using skills.
 With this, your mana supply is increased, allowing you to harass and farm far more freely.
 Buy this before upgrading boots, if you are going to build into this item path, and upgrade this into Athene's Unholy Grail as soon as you can.|

 |This is quite possibly the most broken item in the game as of right now.
 What's so good about this item though?
 It gives lower AP, and builds out of Frostfang, something virtually useless in a solo lane.
 The answer lies in its active: the 'Spooky Ghosts'.
 In other words, the old Twin Shadows' active.
 This is the single strongest active in the game, useful for scouting for enemies, as well as setting up catches with its powerful, 4 second duration slow.|